rschristopher/ischristtrue.com/src/modern-views/free-will.md

  answer to the question of human free will.
-Many answers are available, but none have reached consensus even within the narrow bounds of their worldview, let alone a universally accepted answer amongst all worldviews.
+Many answers are available, but none have reached consensus even within the narrow bounds of their own worldview, let alone a universally accepted answer amongst all worldviews.

 Pick one of these answers and you'll find schisms with two or more camps debating the issue.
 There will be those that deny any notion of human free will